Arranging a marriage

 If your documents are not in English, you must provide a certified translation along with the original documents.

-If you are being married by a religious celebrant or other belief system, submit the paperwork as above and then contact the celebrant of your choice when you know where and when it is you want to marry.
-You will need to collect the marriage schedule from the registrar's office the week of your wedding.
+If you are being married by a religious celebrant or other belief organisation (including Humanists), contact the celebrant of your choice then submit the paperwork as above.
+You will need to collect the marriage schedule from the registrar's office the week of your wedding and you must bring all your original documents with you. if these are not available, we will not be able to issue your marriage schedule.

 Conversion of a Civil Partnership to marriage

-If you are already in a Civil Partnership and wish to convert this to a Same Sex Marriage, please contact the registrar's office to book an appointment.
+If you are already in a Civil Partnership and wish to convert this to a Marriage, please email the registrar's office to arrange an appointment.
 You will need:

-If you wish to convert to a marriage through a ceremony, please follow information from the top of this page.
+If you wish to convert to a marriage through a ceremony, please call 0131 271 3281 and a registrar will advise how to proceed.